-83. (Special appropriation for 1909 and 1910.)

-84. Collection of Taxes.-Until the council shall otherwise by ordinance provide, the county treasurer shall collect city taxes in the same manner and at the same time as state taxes are collected, and all laws of this state for the assessment of property and the levy and collection of general taxes, including laws for the sale of property for taxes, and the redemption of the same, shall apply and have as full effect in respect of taxes for the city as of such general taxes, except as modified by this Charter.
+- S3.
+Special Appropriations for 1909 and 1910.-The council shall during the year 1909, pass such special appropriation ordinances as may be necessary to pay the salaries and defray the expenses of any and all departments, officers and employes of the city for the years 1909 and 1910, but not thereafter; and the warrants for the payment of such salaries and expenses after being duly allowed and audited, may be drawn against such appropriation, and the amount so required for the payment of such warrants, or so much thereof as may be necessary, shall be payable out of any available moneys not otherwise appropriated, or failing such moneys, the warrants shall be registered and payable out of the revenue for the next ensuing fiscal year, which shall be sufficient to pay the same. - 84.
+Collection of Taxes.-Until the council shall otherwise by ordinance provide, the county treasurer shall collect city taxes in the same manner and at the same time as State taxes are collected, and all laws of this State for the assessment of property and the levy and collection of general taxes, including laws for the sale of property for taxes, and the redemption of the same, shall apply and have as full effect in respect of taxes for the city as of such general taxes, except as modified by this charter.